 What do you expect the first reaction would be when one day suddenly, the team is asked to move their reports on ABC Enterprise App?

 I know I would have not taken it easy nor I would have invested my time in knowing the app’s functionality and plus points.

-If you are not following the golden rule of greater the marketing efforts greater the acceptance rate, your enterprise app development process is going to fail, massively.
+If you are not following the golden rule of greater the marketing efforts greater the acceptance rate, your enterprise mobile application development process is going to fail, massively.

 5. Not involving the Team Seeking Change

 Imagine you are developing an app for streamlining the offshore and in house sales team.
 So you meet up with the management team who give you a basic idea of the issues that are there and just at the back of that discussion you start developing the app.

 You don’t bother to sit with the offshore and the company’s in house team to understand exactly what issues they are facing, if it’s on site network issue or lack of a platform where the reports are present.

 If that was not enough, you don’t involve the team when deciding the app’s functionalities as well.
 You straight away go to the deployment stage even without passing the app across the team for review and feedback.